mathiasgrin/INDA24/task2/task2.md

         // Define a variable
         int number = 10;

-        // Check if the number is positive if (number > 0) {
+        if (number > 0) {
             System.out.println("The number is positive.");
         }
-        // Check if the number is zero else if (number == 0) {
+        else if (number == 0) {
             System.out.println("The number is zero.");
         }
-        // Check if the number is negative else {
+        else {
             System.out.println("The number is negative.");
         }